I can describe my ideal retirement in three words.

 My Ideal Retirement — Then vs. Now

-Marrying, becoming a parent, and watching my parents, coworkers, and neighbors have changed my perception of retirement.
+Marrying, raising kids, and watching my parents, former coworkers, and neighbors retire have changed my perception of retirement.

 - Retire early (by age 55)